aholmes2534/.dotfiles/README.md

 ## Archlinux

-The Arch Linux distrobution is the foundation of my system.
+The Arch Linux distribution is the foundation the system.
 The installation guide for my system will be here as well.
 This is a Thinkpad t470 uefi, systemd-boot with full disk encryption.
 LVM for the partitioning with seperate root, home, var, data and swap partitions on a 1T ssd.